PWRCell vs Tesla Powerwall

-Here in New England, the number one reason to add a battery to their solar system is backup power for when the grid goes down.
+Here in New England, the number one reason to add a battery to your solar system is backup power for when the grid goes down.
 After all, the number of grid outages over the last 10 years has increased over 14% (and that trend only seems to be gaining steam).

 Comparison: Generac PWRcell versus the Tesla Powerwall: